RobotsAndPencils/buford/README.md

 ### Installation

-To use this library you can install [Go 1.6 beta 1 binaries](https://groups.google.com/forum/#!topic/golang-nuts/24zV9JeBoEE) or [install Go from source](https://golang.org/doc/install/source).
+To use this library you can install [Go 1.6 rc 1 binaries](https://golang.org/dl/) or [install Go from source](https://golang.org/doc/install/source).

 Other than the standard library, Buford depends on the pkcs12 package, which can be retrieved or updated with: